As you transition away from

 during the process.

-space, it starts a rollback, and that can take hours if it is
+out of space, it starts a rollback, and that can take hours if it

-buffer to merge secondary index records to indexes in batches.
-That
+insert buffer to merge secondary index records to indexes in

-saves a lot of disk I/O. For rollback, no such mechanism is used,
+batches.
+That saves a lot of disk I/O. For rollback, no such

-and the rollback can take 30 times longer than the insertion.
+mechanism is used, and the rollback can take 30 times longer than

 PRIMARY KEY clause is a critical factor